 Is the Asian Side of Istanbul Worth Visiting?

 The question of whether the Asian side of Istanbul is worth visiting is a common one among travelers.
 While the European side may have more well-known landmarks, the Asian side offers a unique perspective on the city and its history.
-With its diverse neighborhoods, natural attractions, and cultural centers, the Asian side is definitely worth exploring.
+With its diverse neighborhoods, natural attractions, museums and cultural centers, the Asian side is definitely worth exploring.

 History of Istanbul’s Asian Side